Karl Reimer: Career

 Reimer's reaction, as Tiemann theorized, had made possible for the first time a convenient and cheap synthesis of Vanillin by reacting Guaiacol with Chloroform - as opposed to using the inefficient Vanillin plant, which is and was 300 times more expensive.

 Thanks to Tiemann's numerous publications, "Reimer's reaction" became generally known as the Reimer-Tiemann reaction.
-The Vanillin factory of the three Chemists Tiemann, Haarmann (Haarmann added after 1876) and Reimer was renamed Haarmann & Reimer in 1876 (It's now known as Symrise).
+The Vanillin factory of the three chemists Tiemann, Haarmann (Haarmann added after 1876) and Reimer was renamed Haarmann & Reimer in 1876 (now known as Symrise).

-In 1881 Reimer left the company due to illness and died shortly afterwards in January 1883.
+In 1881, Reimer left the company due to illness and died shortly afterwards in January 1883.